IS303-Steffen/a09-premium-subscribers-inheritance/README.md

       - `Subscription: <name> - Monthly Fee: $<fee with 2 decimals> - Extra Services Fee: $<extra services fee with 2 decimals>`
       - If you want an extra optional mini challenge, see if you can write this using `super()` and without repeating the same string data as the original `Subscription` version.
 Doing this won't get you any extra points though.

 > Note: The private variable must use **double underscores** (`__monthly_fee`) so it is name-mangled and cannot be directly accessed from outside the class or in the child without using the getter/setter.
-Do **not** use a single underscore for this assignment.

 ## Logical Flow:
-Note: This program won’t store any user input.
-You’ll hardcode the values provided in the instructions.

 ### Part 1: Create the Classes
 - Implement the `Subscription` class exactly as described above.
 - Implement the `PremiumSubscription` class exactly as described above.